mmkal/expect-type/README.md

 expectTypeOf<Factorize>().parameter(0).toEqualTypeOf<number | bigint>()
 ```

-Note that these aren't exactly like TypeScript's built-in Parameters<...> and ReturnType<...>, which simply choose a single overload (the last, for some reason).
-In the context of testing types, though, a union is more useful.
-To test the TypeScript behaviour, you can always just use the built-in types directly:
+Note that these aren't exactly like TypeScript's built-in Parameters<...> and ReturnType<...>, which simply choose a single overload (see the [Overloaded functions](#overloaded-functions) section for more information):

 ```typescript
 type Factorize = {